Samuel David Dealey: Sixth patrol

 Dealey and Nimitz then moved northward to Manila Bay, arriving that same evening, and shortly after midnight picked up three small targets on radar.
 These were three 900-ton enemy frigates, late of HI-71.
 Co-ordinating with Nimitz, at around 04.00, Dealey fired bow tubes, hitting Matsuwa and Hiburi; Haddo scored hits in Sado.
 At first light, Dealey finished off Matsuwa and Nimitz Sado; when Nimitz missed Hiburi, Dealey finished her off.
 The two submarines then moved northward along Luzon to rendezvous with Hake, but on the morning of 23 August, Nimitz expended his last torpedoes in sinking the destroyer Asakaze.
 Believing Asakaze had only been crippled and towed into Dasol Bay, south of Lingayan, Harder and Hake lay in wait outside.

 At 05.54 on August 24, 1944, two ships emerged from Dasol Bay – a minesweeper, Kaibokan CD-22, and the ex-American destroyer USS Stewart (now operating as PB-102).
 Hake maneuvered to attack PB-102, but became suspicious and broke off when the destroyer turned back into the bay.
 Meanwhile, Kaibokan CD-22 continued out, pinging continually, and Hake moved off to evade.
 Haylor caught a last glimpse of Harder's periscope at 0647.
 At 0728, Haylor heard a string of 15 depth charge explosions in the distance; then nothing.

 Remaining in the area all day, Haylor surfaced after dark, at 20.10, and tried to contact Dealey, with no success.
 Over the next two weeks, Haylor continued his search, but no sign of Dealey or Harder materialized.
 On September 10, Nimitz returned after refuelling and reloading, confirming Dealey had not returned, as Haylor hoped.
 It became apparent the enemy minesweeper had been successful on August 24 in ending their extraordinary run.
 Indeed, after the war, Japanese records showed an antisubmarine attack that morning off Caiman Point had resulted in oil, wood chips, and cork floating in the vicinity.
 Dealey's death produced waves of "profound shock" and grief through the entire Submarine Force.

 Dealey's loss is still blamed on fatigue by some, such as Lynch.
 It widened the gulf between Christie and Lockwood.
-In addition, Christie's attempt to nominate Dealey for a second Medal of Honor was thwarted by Admiral Thomas C. Kinkaid, who argued the award of an Army Distinguished Service Cross for the patrol precluded any Navy decoration.
+In addition, Christie's attempt to nominate Dealey for a Medal of Honor was thwarted by Admiral Thomas C. Kinkaid, who argued the award of an Army Distinguished Service Cross for the patrol precluded any Navy decoration.
 Dealey did eventually get the Medal, only the fourth submariner so honored at that time.

-In the final analysis, Dealey had sunk 16 enemy ships, with total tonnage of 54,002 tons (according to the postwar accounting – enough to make him number five among U.S. submarine skippers in World War II.
+In the final analysis, Dealey had sunk 16 enemy ships, with total tonnage of 54,002 tons (according to the postwar accounting) – enough to make him number five among U.S. submarine skippers in World War II.